Course Outline

 Requirements

-- An understanding of fundamental networking and system design principles for government
+- An understanding of fundamental networking and system design concepts for government use.

 Audience

-- Backend engineers and DevOps professionals for government
+- Backend engineers and DevOps professionals working for government agencies.

-- System designers developing scalable cloud applications for government use
+- System designers focused on building scalable cloud applications for government operations.

 Testimonials (5)